CursedRock17/F-Drone-Stack/f_drone_simulation/examples/drone_control.md

 4) Build the simulation package `colcon build && source install/setup.bash`
 5) Run the launch file `ros2 launch f_drone_simulation drone_control.launch.py`
 6) Enjoy!

+Showing the change of the drone (base_link) to the world frame: ros2 run tf2_ros static_transform_publisher --frame-id world --child-frame-id base_link --x 1.0 --y 1.0 --z 1.0

+That's like if it were flying, call `ros2 run tf2_tools view_frames` to see all active frames in comparison to on another, the only joints are the motors which we really don't care about right now.